Cybercrime investigation CRIM

 Defines the organisational strategy for cybercrime investigations.

-Establishes policies and standards for handling digital and physical evidence, including the adoption and integration of tools and automation to improve efficiency and accuracy.
+Establishes policies and standards for handling various forms of evidence in cybercrime cases, including the adoption and integration of tools and automation to improve efficiency and accuracy.

 Oversees high-risk or sensitive investigations, managing cross-disciplinary teams.
 Conducts high-level interviews and interrogations, providing strategic insights on cybersecurity threats and vulnerabilities.